Taapie/hassio-addons/caddy/README.md

 Ip or url for the proxified server.
 If not set default to 172.17.0.1 (docker host).

+#### insecure (bool)

+Indicates if the remote is insecure and should not be checked for a secure connection.
+If not set defaults to False.

 #### user (str)

 Username to be used with basicauth. `pwd` (see below) must also be set.